DroomOne/FlipperScripts/README.md

 **butthurt**: Level of happiness flipper has - `BUTTHURT_MAX = 14`

-With the `--icounter` and `--butthurt` the output `dolphine.state` can be modified.
+With the `--icounter` and `--butthurt` the output `dolphin.state` can be modified.
 The script will automaticly update the checksum for the file.
 The `--out` parameter must be set.

 #### Setting EXP
 `python3 dolphin_state.py dolphin.state --icounter=1337 --out dolphin-new.state`